 Sources: U.S. Bureau of Labor Statistics; Payscale.com

 The main challenge is to get utilities to understand how to incorporate variable renewable energy into their electricity systems.
-That’s kind of a big area of research right now, that and energy storage technologies to help balance the flow of electricity from variable energy sources.
+That’s kind of a big area of research right now and energy storage technologies to help balance the flow of electricity from variable energy sources.

 How Much Green Can You Make?